 The Page Object Pattern proposes having an adaptation layer conformed by specific objects to manage the interaction between the test cases and the application under test.
 To do so, you need to store the different element locators in a very organized way.
 If you want to see some good examples, check this.

-Going one step further, even more encapsulation and abstraction could be added to your test architecture.
-You could define different test methods in the page objects, including common actions.
+Going one step further, you can add even more encapsulation and abstraction to your test architecture.
+For instance, it’s possible to define different test methods in the page objects, including common actions.

-While the Page Object Pattern is a trusty ally, there are other patterns like Screen Play waiting to be explored, as well as any other design patterns that could be used within the framework in order to improve the maintainability of the code.
+While you can trust the Page Object Pattern as a reliable ally, other patterns like Screen Play await exploration.
+Additionally, you can use any other design patterns within the framework to improve the code’s maintainability.

 Test Design According to Goals